-I am extremely interested in the Project Management Internship position with Empire State Development that was recently posted on hireBING.
-As a junior psychology major with experience in report writing and strong customer service skills, I am confident that I would be an ideal candidate for this position.
+I am extremely interested in the Project Management internship position with Empire State Development that was recently posted on hireBING.
+As a junior psychology major with an interest in project development and experience in report writing and managing stakeholder relationships, I believe I am an ideal fit for this internship.

-In my current role as an Admissions Tour Guide, I not only provide prospective students with tours of campus, but also answer students' questions, respond to parental concerns and explain the various services and opportunities available for Binghamton University students.
-Working as a tour guide has honed my communication and customer service skills as I promote Binghamton University as a premier school through various outreach efforts.
+In my current role as an Admissions Tour Guide, I not only provide prospective students with tours of campus, but also answer students' questions, respond to parental concerns, and explain the services and opportunities available at our institution.
 This April, I was selected by my supervisor to attend a college recruitment fair for high school seniors in New York City.
-During this event I spoke with 200+ high school seniors and various administrators about the benefits of attending Binghamton University.
+During this event, I spoke with 200+ high school seniors and administrators about the benefits of attending Binghamton University.
+I enjoyed building relationships with the prospective students and I currently serve as a mentor for an incoming first-year student that attended the event.
+My strong relationship-building skills and ability to tailor my communication style based on stakeholder interests will translate well to this internship opportunity.

-Additionally, for the last three semesters I have served as treasurer of Active Minds, a student organization that focuses on eliminating the stigma associated with mental health disorders.
+For the last three semesters, I have served as treasurer of Active Minds, a student organization that focuses on eliminating the stigma associated with mental health disorders.
 As treasurer, I manage a \$5,000 annual budget and provide the organization president with monthly expense reports.
-It has been imperative in this role that I follow Student Association guidelines and requirements with regard to budgeting, purchasing and reimbursements.
-Due to this, I schedule a training each semester during an all-members meeting to share updates and to walk members through the various required documentation for all funding disbursements.
+It has been imperative in this role that I follow Student Association guidelines and requirements with regard to budgeting, purchasing, and reimbursements.
 This spring I successfully oversaw the 20XX annual fundraising campaign resulting in a \$2,500 donation to Mental Health America.
-By effectively monitoring the organization's budget during the fall semester and allocating specific funds to host this event, I was able to provide members with a specific financial breakdown of how much money could be spent on the event to increase the number of donations.
+This role has allowed me to hone my report-writing skills while sparking an interest in financial analysis.

-With my experience in customer service and my proven track record in managing a budget, I feel that I would be an ideal candidate for the Project Management Internship.
-I would love the opportunity to further discuss my skills and qualifications and how I can be an asset to the Empire State Development team.
-Please feel free to contact me at 555.555.5555 or via e-mail at baxterbearcat@binghamton.edu.
+I appreciate your team's commitment to building partnerships that expand opportunities available to New Yorkers and believe my ability to create strong stakeholder relationships and demonstrated interest in project management would make me a strong addition to Empire State Development this summer.
+I would love the opportunity to further discuss my skills and qualifications, please feel free to contact me at 555.555.5555 or via email at baxterbearcat@binghamton.edu.
 Thank you for your time and consideration.

-Sincerely, Baxter Bearcat
+Sincerely,